krishnan-mani/space-odyssey/doc/overview.md

 - provision a CloudFormation template for "essentials"
 - familiarize yourself with the automation
 - use "rake tasks" to implement the workshop
+- milestones:
+  - ability to run the workshop automation, either locally or from EC2 instance
+  - S3 bucket provisioned for artifacts
+  - deployed CloudFormation stack ```essentials```
+  - git repository in CodeCommit with source code for workshop
+  - build project in CodeBuild
+  - SNS topic

 module 2: organization, accounts, and organizational units
 ===